-Governor’s Office – News Release – Gov. Ige extends COVID-19 emergency period through October and authorizes pre-travel testing programPosted on Sep 23, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige extends COVID-19 emergency period through October and authorizes pre-travel testing programPosted on Sep 23, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today signed a 13th supplementary emergency proclamation that extends the COVID-19 emergency period through Oct.
 31.

 The emergency proclamation leaves in place the 14-day mandatory quarantine requirement for out-of-state travelers.
 However, beginning Oct.
 15, a pre-travel testing option will allow travelers an alternative to the mandatory 14-day quarantine.

 “Our response to COVID-19 has always been driven by the need to protect the safety of our residents and community.
 The pre-travel testing program allows us to do this while welcoming more people to our state.
 The increased economic activity will help strengthen our communities,” said Gov. David Ige.

 Travelers who, upon entry into the state, provide written confirmation from a state approved COVID-19 testing facility of a negative test result from a test administered to the traveler within 72 hours from the final leg of departure, will be exempt from the mandatory quarantine.

 As set forth in Exhibit B, a “state approved COVID-19 test” means a test to determine the presence of active COVID-19 infection that has been approved for use under these rules by the Hawaii Department of Health (DOH).
 Currently approved is the processing by laboratories that are licensed or certified by Clinical Laboratories Improvement Amendments (CLIA) of specimens for nucleic acid amplification testing approved or authorized by the United States Food and Drug Administration, pursuant to an Emergency Use Authorization or other authorization for COVID-19 testing.